 Stage: Top of The Funnel

-It requires very minimum content, albeit high quality content.
+It requires very minimum content, albeit high-quality content.
 The point is to just get your brand across within a few seconds.
-It is like those legendary 15 second production house videos in the start of the movie.
+It is like those legendary 15-second production house videos at the start of the movie.
 They are supposed to make a lasting impression.
 Much like the MGM lion.

 When to use brand videos: